jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <h3>Refactoring resolvers and schema to separate components</h3>

-Before we move to the next section, let's cleanup our backend code by extracting schema and resolvers to separate modules.
+Before we move to the next section, let's clean up our backend code by extracting schema and resolvers to separate modules.

 Create new file `src/models/typeDefs.js`: